SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Phase 2: Vulnerability Discovery (T1595)#

-DVWA deliberately exposes SQL injection vulnerabilities for training.
+DVWA deliberately exposes SQL injection vulnerabilities to train security professionals.
 The SQL Injection page is accessible at /vulnerabilities/sqli/.

 Attack Surface Mapping#